 The deadline for proposal submissions has now passed, but check this space September 1 for a look at the draft program.

 Host an ASLH Conference

-The American Society for Legal History’s Annual Meetings Committee solicits volunteers from the Society’s friends to serve as local arrangements chair for the Society’s future Annual Meetings.
-Interesting venues, affordable hotel rates and reasonable funding support for meeting events are highly favored in site selection.
-Contact the committee’s chair, Craig Joyce of the University of Houston Law Center at <email>.
+The American Society for Legal History’s Standing Committee on Annual Meetings solicits volunteers from the Society’s friends to serve as local arrangements chair for the Society’s future Annual Meetings.
+Interesting venues, affordable hotel rates, tax exemption for out-of-state non-profits and reasonable funding support for meeting events are highly favored in site selection.
+Contact the committee’s chair, Craig Joyce of the University of Houston Law Center by email.